Chrystia Freeland: American agriculture and family farming

 In the July/August 2012 issue of The Atlantic, Freeland argues that the 2010s growth in family farming within the United States "holds lessons for America's economic future".
 She cites technological innovation and global integration as factors for the industry's growth in the United States amidst disruptive technological advancement and change.
-Further elaborating on the technological factors for this growth, she explains: "Continuous technological improvements have resulted in a system of crop farming that someone who left the countryside 20 years ago would be hard-pressed to recognize and certainly couldn’t operate."
+Further elaborating on the technological factors for this growth, she explains: "Continuous technological improvements have resulted in a system of crop farming that someone who left the countryside 20 years ago would be hard-pressed to recognize and certainly couldn't operate."
 She also adds that the "biggest reason rural bank accounts are swelling today isn't technology ...
-It is, rather, the growing global middle class", with the growth of prices in surging prices for feed grains like corn, soybeans, wheat, and canola due to the changing diets of emerging markets, in which she cites Chris Erickson, who is a partner of HighQuest Partners.
+It is, rather, the growing global middle class", with the growth of prices in surging prices for feed grains like corn, soybeans, wheat, and canola due to the changing diets of emerging markets, in which she cites Chris Erickson.
 Because of these trends, she argues that "the agricultural boom shows that globalization really is a two-way street, and not just for the geniuses at Apple and Goldman Sachs" but also as a means of helping sustain and grow the middle class.

-Central banking’s role in the Great Recession
+Central banking's role in the Great Recession

 Freeland has praised the efforts of Federal Reserve chair Ben Bernanke and European Central Bank president Mario Draghi for respectively growing the American economy and strengthening the eurozone after the Great Recession.
 At the same time, she warns that, if "the ability to pump money into the economy is central bankers' superpower, then weaning their economies off this nearly free money is their kryptonite", with the likelihood of recession again growing without the former.
-On the other hand, she explains: "A lot of major investors harbor a different fear: that easy money is muffling ordinary market signals and thus creating dangerous—and dangerously invisible—bubbles."
+On the other hand, she explains: "A lot of major investors harbour a different fear: that easy money is muffling ordinary market signals and thus creating dangerous—and dangerously invisible—bubbles."